The Graduate School offers programs in education at the doctoral and master’s levels.

 Implementation of procedures necessary to incorporate interventions and IEPs for students with developmental cognitive disabilities using engaging resources.
 Management of timelines, responsibilities, and consultation with parents, school and community professionals.
 Analysis of personal and professional growth as a special educator (80 required hours in a special education school setting).

-SPED 780 • Student Teaching - Academic Behavior Strategist 4 Credits
+SPED 780 • ABS: Student Teaching 4 Credits

 SPED 781 • ASD: Student Teaching 4 Credits